GSA/digitalgov.gov/content/resources/checklist-of-requirements-for-federal-digital-services.md

 - [Executive Orders 12866 and 12988](http://www.plainlanguage.gov/plLaw/law/index.cfm)
 - [OMB Final Guidance on Implementing the Plain Writing Act of 2010](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2011/m11-15.pdf) (PDF, 269 kb, 6 pages, April 2011)

-## Privacy and Identity Management
+## Privacy and identity management

 Implement security and management controls to prevent the inappropriate disclosure of sensitive information.
 Provide service through a secure connection.
 Provide a link to your privacy policy on every page, or in your overall site policies.
 Conduct a privacy impact assessment of your website.
 Post a "Privacy Act Statement" that explains your legal authority for collecting personal data and how the data will be used.